 The first and perhaps most important aspect of maintaining context is that of seeing and interpreting every part of the Bible in the light of the whole.
 Some verses, such as John 3:16, may be clear in isolation, but even then taking in the other verses relevant to this very clear statement expands our understanding and appreciation for its meaning.
 In many other cases overall context clearly is needed for proper understanding.

-In the New Testament, the Apostle Paul frequently stresses that salvation comes by faith alone, yet comparing this understanding with the writing of James who states that faith without works is dead, we get the whole picture.
+In the New Testament, the apostle Paul frequently stresses that salvation comes by faith alone (Ephesians 2:8,9: etc.), yet comparing this understanding with the writing of the apostle James who states that faith without works is dead (James 2:14-26), we get the whole picture.
 In fact, if we look further into the writings of Paul himself, we find statements which back this up.
-Take for example: “It is not those who hear the law who are righteous in God’s sight, but it is those who obey the law who will be declared righteous” (Rom.
-2:13).
+Take for example: “It is not those who hear the law who are righteous in God’s sight, but it is those who obey the law who will be declared righteous” (Romans 2:13).
 So overall context shows that we are saved by faith alone, but saving faith is never alone – living faith leads us to right behavior and good works.

 Study Helps: For beginning students, putting everything together that the Bible says on a given subject can seem like a daunting task, but there are many study helps such as concordances and topical Bibles that make this task much simpler.
 Even the marginal references found in many bibles can be helpful in pulling important scriptures together for overall context.